-I am a member of: the Lake Erie Amateur Radio Association where I am currently Trustee, Webmaster, and Vice President; Wood County Amateur Radio Club Webmaster and honored with a Lifetime Membership; American Radio Relay League Life Member; and member of the Dayton Amateur Radio Association.
+I am a member of: the Lake Erie Amateur Radio Association where I am currently the club’s Webmaster; Wood County Amateur Radio Club Webmaster and honored with a Lifetime Membership; American Radio Relay League Life Member; and member of the Dayton Amateur Radio Association and TAPR.
 In addition to these clubs, I’m active in Skywarn, a Volunteer Examiner (VE), and the Technical Coordinator (TC) for the ARRL Ohio Section.

 Computers have been an interest of mine from a very young age and I now work as a Analyst/Programmer.
 I brought my knowledge of computers into television production at WHBS in high school and at WBGU in college.
 During my television career I got to work for Fox Sports Ohio, work on four programs that received Emmy nominations, and one won an Emmy award.

 I attended Bowling Green State University in Bowling Green, Ohio and graduated from Cleveland State University with an undergraduate business degree in Information Systems & Technology in 2008 and a Masters of Business Administration in 2013, also from CSU.

 I was on Ham Nation episode 299!